emaksimo/impact/README.md

 1 km x 1 km resolution risk mapping.
 4. Open Source methodology for risk rating : no risk - insurable - uninsurable.
 Uninsurable means unaffordable for an average household.
-5. interactive vulnerability map and Open Data risk rating
+5. Interactive vulnerability map and Open Data risk rating
 6. Open Source code
 7. Integration of multi-model approach using the most recent climate model data ([CMIP6](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6)) and also the recent high resolution satellite hazard mapping data, e.g. by the [ESA](https://www.esa.int/Applications/Telecommunications_Integrated_Applications/Satellite_flood_maps_reach_crisis_teams_via_Internet).
 “Multi-model” means much bigger data sample compared to limited observational record.
 8. Forward-looking flood risk assessment, as well as for the other 4 hazard types.
 Focus on 5-10-30-year horizon.
 Multi-model approach using the most recent model data (CMIP6).
 9. Multi-model approach allows for uncertainty assessment.
 10. Activating and supporting the local initiatives to accelerate and promote risk prevention strategies.
 More effort and more responsibility should be asked from the Government and local authorities.
 NGOs and landlords need efficient and comprehensible tools and support.
 11. The banks and investors ask for data and tools for climate-related financial risk assessment.

 ### Scenario analysis